An Overview of White Mold

 Recordkeeping

-Taking accurate notes about where and how much white mold occurs in each soybean field is important for future disease management planning.
-Sclerotia can survive for as many as eight years in soil.
-Tracking disease levels across years also will help to determine the potential sclerotia inoculum load that may be present in a particular field.
-Recording disease and yield performance for different varieties will help in variety selection for fields with a history of white mold.
-Farmers with precision planting capabilities may also find it useful to map specific locations within fields where white mold occurs.
-This enables targeted fungicide applications and planting population adjustments for these specific areas.
+Taking notes about where and how much white mold occurs in each soybean field is important for future disease management planning.
+Sclerotia can survive for at least eight years in soil.
+Tracking disease levels across years will also help determine the potential sclerotia inoculum density that may be present in a particular field.
+Recording disease and yield performance across different varieties will help in variety selection for fields with a history of white mold.
+Farmers with precision planting capabilities may also find it useful to adjust management practices based on previous yield maps in fields where white mold has occurred.
+This enables targeted fungicide applications and reduced planting populations for these specific areas.

 Cultural Control